GATEKEEPER-OU/rdfizer-java/README.md

 # RDFizer-java <!-- omit in toc -->

-This class helps to integrate the [RML Mapper](https://github.com/RMLio/rmlmapper-java).
+This component aims at to transform EMR (T2D Lab Tests) and PHR (Samsung Health data) to HeLiFit ontology through the use of the RML Mapper.

 ## Build and Create RDFizer.jar with IntelliJ IDEA as development environment